SoftwareAG/c8y-releasenotes/content/release-10-18+/announcements-10-18+.md

 * `external id`

 A text search functionality corresponds to a `text` parameter of `GET {url}/inventory/managedObjects`.

 Example:
-When executing following query: `GET {url}/inventory/managedObjects?text=c8y_MajorDevice` only `id, name, type, owner` and `external id` properties will be examined.
+When executing the following query: `GET {url}/inventory/managedObjects?text=c8y_MajorDevice` only the properties `id`, `name`, `type`, `owner` and `external id` will be examined.

-The change improves user experience of the text search functionality by returning more relevant managed objects.
+The change improves the user experience of the text search functionality by returning more relevant managed objects.
-At the same time the change improves Inventory API performance.
+At the same time the change improves the Inventory API performance.

 ### SDK changes